hyper-expanse/hyper-expanse.github.io/content/spec/developer-certificate-of-origin.md

 A sign-off ensures the contributor has agreed to submit their contribution under the terms of the project's license.

+### Sign-off Implicit for Some

+Some organizations have chosen to make the sign-off process implicit.

+1. [GitLab has taken the stance](https://gitlab.com/gitlab-org/gitlab-ce/issues/43293#note_90822944) that the act of submitting a contribution is acknowledgement of the DCO.

 ### Apache-2.0 Has That Requirement Already

+> This section only applies if you are using the Apache-2.0 license for your project.

 While the [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html) has _Clause 5_ that states a contribution, unless stated otherwise, `shall be under the terms and conditions of this License`, it's not apparent that the contribution triggers that clause, or otherwise triggers the license [CITATION NEEDED].